EranStarkLab/SpatiotemporalSpiking/README.md

 3) To get chance level results, run Module 3 with NUM_ITER=1000, SHUFFLE=1, and ML_INPUT_PATH set to SAVE_PATH_RICH.
 It
 is highly recommended to use CHUNKS_MAP (see _constants.py_) to shorten run times.
 With a standard PC this process may take several weeks, mainly due to SHAP analysis when by chance deep trees are trained, hence it is possible to change/forgo the grid search procedure though results may vary.
-The procedure can also be accelerated by using multiprocessing, which allowed us to perform the analysis in less than a week.
+The process can be accelerated using parallel processing, which allowed us to perform the analysis in less than a week.
 You should then run _get_feature_imp_ from _statistics_analysis/combine_res.py_.
-4) Lastly, execute Module 3 with the REGION_BASED flag set to True to train the models on a single region.
+4) Last, execute Module 3 with the REGION_BASED flag set to True to train the models on a single region.
 Change NUM_ITER back to 50 and repeat the process twice with TRAIN_CA1 set to both True and False.
 You should then run _get_feature_imp_ from _statistics_analysis/combine_res.py_.